On 15 Jul 1862, a naval event occurred on the Mississippi River at

 Vicksburg, only to lose hundreds to sicknesses and the unbearable

-heat.
-(D. M. Scales later wrote in his diary that after the Federals
+M. Scales later wrote a letter to his father saying that after the Federals

-fleet and showed the value of a navy in this war.
+Federal fleet and showed the value of a navy in war.
 And even though the

 South was lacking in the resources of the industrial North, she had

 managed, with Southern determination, ingenuity, imagination, and brains, to

 build from her own backwoods a most formidable fighting machine.